tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/pros/index.md

 One should generally initialize weights with a small amount of noise for symmetry breaking, and to prevent 0 gradients.
-Since we're using ReLU neurons, it is also good practice to initialize them with a slightly positive initial bias to avoid "dead neurons."
+Since we're using ReLU neurons, it is also good practice to initialize them with a slightly positive initial bias to avoid "dead neurons".
 Instead of doing this repeatedly while we build the model, let's create two handy functions to do it for us.

 ```python